Visa holders rush to board flights to US amid reprieve

 CHICAGO (AP) — Visa holders from seven majority-Muslim countries affected by President Donald Trump’s travel ban hurried to board U.S.-bound flights Saturday, fearing they might have only a slim window through which to enter the country after a federal judge temporarily blocked the ban.

 Those who could travel immediately were being urged to do so because of uncertainty over whether the Justice Department would be granted an emergency freeze of the order issued Friday by U.S. District Judge James Robart in Seattle.
-The government on Saturday suspended enforcement of the week-old ban as it scurried to appeal Robart’s order, although an immigration lawyer said passengers in at least one African airport were told they couldn’t get on the planes.
+The government on Saturday suspended enforcement of the week-old ban as it scurried to appeal Robart’s order.

+The Justice Department on Saturday night asked a federal appeals court to set aside a judge’s order that temporarily blocked the Trump administration’s travel ban.
+The Justice Department has alerted a court in Washington state that it is appealing the judge’s ruling from a day earlier.

+The appeal is to be filed Saturday night with the 9th Circuit Court of Appeals.

 More on immigration order